saj3sh/material-science-expert/README.md

 1. `chatbot.py` - interface file for the chatbot based on Stream-lit python framework.
 2. `api_data_extractor.py` - python script file to fetch data from the MP API
-3. `utils/` - a module of custom utility methods and classes, including tools for data formatting, generating embeddings and tokens, system prompts, class for representing different nodes for system graph, and vocabulary mapping.
+3. `utils/` - a module of custom utility methods and classes, including tools for data formatting, generating embeddings and tokens using MatSciBERT, system prompts, class for representing different nodes for system graph, and vocabulary mapping.

 ### StateGraph design